Aglorios17/TikTok_Generator/README.md

 - [ ] auto check mail
 - [ ] anomyme mail

+# IDEA
+- Create App to call flask api with in my script

 # Bug
 - when processing finished before and text input
 - can't use emoji and need to put character before # when input to tiktok